cloudnativelabs/kube-router/docs/tunnels.md

 kube-router and another node may have a previous deployment.

-When this happens, they will have conflicting encapsulation setup on their tunnels and traffic will not be able to be sent between the two nodes until they are using a consistent encapsulation protocal between them.
+When this happens, they will have conflicting encapsulation setup on their tunnels and traffic will not be able to be sent between the two nodes until they are using a consistent encapsulation protocol between them.

 Once all nodes have upgraded with the destination configuration, pod-to-pod traffic patterns should return to normal.